Locally Constant Fibrations and Positivity of Curvature: Preliminary results

 \subsection{Some words on Principal Bundles}

-\begin{Definition} Let $F$ be a complex analytic space.
-A \emph{holomorphic fibre bundle with fibre $F$} is a holomorphic map $f\colon X\rightarrow Y$ between complex analytic spaces such that there exists an open cover $Y = \bigcup U_i$ in the Euclidean topology and isomorphims
+\begin{Definition} Let $F$ be an (irreducible) complex analytic variety.
+A \emph{holomorphic fibre bundle with fibre $F$} (also known as \emph{locally trivial fibration} in the literature) is a holomorphic map $f\colon X\rightarrow Y$ between complex analytic varieties such that there exists an open cover $Y = \bigcup U_i$ in the Euclidean topology and isomorphims